rhel-labs/learn-katacoda/sql-server-crypto-policy/step6.md

 `/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P 1Password! -d master -N -C -Q "CREATE MASTER KEY ENCRYPTION BY PASSWORD = ''1TestPassword!''"`{{execute T1}}

+> **NOTE:** It is recommended practice to backup the master key as soon as it is created, and store the backup in a secure, off-site location.
+To backup the master key, use the BACKUP MASTER KEY statement in SQL Server.

 Create a certificate in the master database

 ![Navigate to Image Builder](/rhel-labs/scenarios/sql-server-crypto-policy/assets/Certificate.png)